toorisrael/cs2-cvarlist/cvarlist.md

 engine_show_frame_pacing | release | Default: false<br>
 engine_show_frame_ticks |  | Default: false<br>
 engine_sse42 |  | Default: true<br>turn on sse4.2 optimizations in the engine
-engine_vr_max_ticks_to_simulate |  | Default: 3<br>Max number of ticks to simulate per frame, after which simulation will start to slow down compared to real time. english | cl, user | Default: true<br>If set to 1, running the english language set of assets. ent_absbox | sv, cheat | Displays the total bounding box for the given entity(s) in green.
+english | cl, user | Default: true<br>If set to 1, running the english language set of assets. ent_absbox | sv, cheat | Displays the total bounding box for the given entity(s) in green.
 Some entites will also display entity specific overlays.<br>	Arguments:   	{entity_name} / {class_name} / {entity_index} / {no argument = pick what player is looking at}
 ent_actornames | sv, cheat | Displays the entity name for all entities that have ShouldDisplayInActorNames true in code